harvardartmuseums/api-docs/sections/publication.md

 `GET /publication/PUBLICATION_ID` will get detailed info about a specific publication.

 **createdate** describes the date and time the record was created in the museum's electronic catalogue system

+**publicationid** describes the numeric unique identifier for a record

 The identifiers array contains numeric ID values that have special meaning and can help connect our records to other data sets.
 Not all records have these fields because we couldn't always find a match.